 - The Pom-Pom Style Oricorio is designed after a cheerleader, with it having pom-poms in the tips of its wings, and it is known to cheer Trainers up who are feeling glum by dancing.

 - One of Trainer Classes in Pokémon Black and White are Backers, with the female variant being two cheerleaders, and they can be found either in the Big Stadium or Small Stadium.

 - Osu!
 Tatakae!
 Ouendan centers around a group of men who help people achieve difficult tasks by cheering them on.
-It's sister project Elite Beat Agents centers around state sponsored cheerleaders, though the agents look more like Men in Black than pom girls.
+Its sister project Elite Beat Agents centers around state sponsored cheerleaders, though the agents look more like The Men in Black than pom girls.